-One of the top challenges B2B marketers face in setting their budget is attributing revenue results to justify that budget.1
+One of the top challenges B2B marketers face in setting their budget is attributing marketing to revenue results.1

-While it should come as no surprise that executives hold their marketing departments accountable to delivering bottom line results, many marketing managers struggle to make the case for their budget.
+While it should come as no surprise that executives hold their marketing departments accountable to delivering bottom line results, many marketing leaders struggle to make the case for their budget, let alone defining a profitable marketing metric.

-To overcome this challenge, marketers should point their executives towards the future.
+To overcome this challenge, marketers should point their executives toward customer acquisition and customer value.
 Calculating customer lifetime value is the first step in making a long-term business case for your annual marketing budget and plan.

 The lifetime value of a customer is the total value, or monetary worth, of a customer’s business over the lifetime of their relationship with your company.